Three Reasons to Ditch the Spreadsheet and Modernize Your Airline Catering Operations

 And when an airline operating within these systems seeks to launch a competitive initiative, pushback often stops innovation in its tracks.
 Given the various departments involved, all must be on board and ready to consistently update their own documentation.
 In the best of cases, the burden of legacy spreadsheets may still cause teams to miss their window of opportunity.

 Even the most fundamental of improvements are hampered if reliable data is impossible to obtain in the first place.
-By containing relevant information in disparate MS Word and Excel files, it becomes impossible to actually query the information needed to make these decisions.
+By containing relevant information in disparate Microsoft Word and Excel files, it becomes impossible to actually query the information needed to make these decisions.
 Despite their best efforts, employees of airlines still operating this way are unable to provide the quick-turn information and reporting necessary to make important operational decisions.

 3. Low-tech solutions are more expensive in the long run